hoangduytranuk/blender_manual/blender_docs/manual/editors/preferences/viewport.rst

    For example: "User Perspective" or "Top Orthographic".
 Playback FPS
    Show the frames per second screen refresh rate while an animation is played back.
-   It appears in the viewport corner, displaying red if the frame rate set cannot be reached Gizmo size
+   It appears in the viewport corner, displaying red if the frame rate set cannot be reached.

+.. _prefs-viewport-gizmo-size:

+Gizmo Size
-   Diameter of the manipulator.
+   Diameter of the gizmo.
 Look Dev Sphere Size
    Diameter of the LookDev sphere overlay.
 3D Viewport Axis
-   TODO 2.8.
+   Interactive Navigation
+      Display the axis as an interactive gizmo.

+      :Click: Sets the viewport to display along this axis.
+      :Drag: Orbit the view.
+   Simple Axis
+      Display simple, less intrusive axis in the viewport.

+      :Size: Size of the simple axis.
+      :Brightness: How vivid the colors of the simple axis are.
+   Off
+      Disables the viewport axis.

-.. _prefs-system-multi-sampling:
+.. _prefs-system-multisampling:

 Quality
 =======

+..
+TODO2.8: document what the difference exactly is between anti-aliasing & multisampling is.

 Viewport Anti-aliasing
-   TODO 2.8.
+   Control the :term:`anti-aliasing` for higher quality rendering.
 Multisampling
-   This enables :term:`FSAA` for smoother drawing, at the expense of some performance.
+   This enables :term:`multisampling` for higher quality rendering, at the expense of some performance.
 Grease Pencil Multisampling
-   TODO.
+   Control the :term:`anti-aliasing` for higher quality Grease Pencil rendering.
 Edit-Mode Smooth Wires
-   TODO 2.8.
+   Display smooth wire in Edit Mode, without this wire will be rendered aliased.

+   Some users prefer to disable this for increased visibility, since edges don't blend into other shaded regions.

 Textures